HexaField/three-ammo-webworker-template/readme.md

 You can find a working demo [here](https://three-ammo-webworker-template.netlify.app/)

-This has been mostly taken from [the threejs canvas example](https://threejs.org/examples/?q=offsc#webgl_worker_offscreencanvas), [enable3d's ammo wrapper](https://enable3d.io) and [the Three.js Rendering on Demand
+This has been mostly taken and adapted from [the threejs offscreen-canvas example](https://threejs.org/examples/?q=offsc#webgl_worker_offscreencanvas), [enable3d's ammo wrapper](https://enable3d.io) and [the Three.js Rendering on Demand
 ](https://threejsfundamentals.org/threejs/lessons/threejs-rendering-on-demand.html) and improved upon

 ## TODO:

-- A nice API for arbitrary multi threading
+- A nice API for arbitrary threading
-- Canvas -> DOM
+- Worker -> DOM events
 - Ammojs WASM support
 - Seperately threaded physics
 - Update @enable3d/ammo-physics to run with latest threejs